timf34/3d3-project-3/README.md

 curl -X GET http://localhost:8001/chain
 ```

-This will show us whether its working or not.
-Thus far it isn't
+This will show us whether the multiple nodes are working or not - we can query it to
+see if the other nodes (8001, 8002, etc.) are updating their blockchain!